liborty/rstats/README.md

 ## Appendix II: Recent Releases

-* **Version 1.0.6** Independence is now normalised to the range [1,2], e.g. the independence of two identical vectors without repetitions is 1.
-Same  for any real values that are all unique.
-Then it is better to fall back to correlations.
+* **Version 1.0.6** Independence of two vectors is now normalised to the range [1,2], e.g. the `independence` of two identical vectors without repetitions is 1.
+Same for vectors of any real values that are all unique.
+Then it is better to fall back to median correlations.
+Mutual independence of a set of vectors can often be less than one.

     Added `crossfeatures` - computes relationships between all pairs of column vectors of self.
 Returns flattened lower triangular (symmetric) matrix.